My list of a few favorite garden hacks that will save you time and money

 The worms will eat there way through the scrap, pooping out high nutrient castings.

 Worm composting bins do not smell!
-A worm composting bin will be processing food very efficiently.
+A worm composting indoors with kitchen scraps will be processing food very efficiently.
 This process will keep the bin from smelling or attacking pests.

 If you start to see a problem there are easy solutions